 When received a call from law enforcement officer, claiming to conduct an investigation by telephone or video call, asking the customer to disclose bank account or personal information, and conduct the operations of bank account.
 Do not disclose bank account or personal information and the operation of bank account, please contact the Bank immediately at (852) 218 95588.
 Please also note that law enforcement officers will never conduct video call for investigations or transfer the call to other law enforcement officers.

 If you find any suspicious incoming calls, email or SMS messages, you should contact the Bank at (852) 218 95588 immediately.

 Visit HKMA's website regularly for updated information on fraudulent bank websites, phishing e-mails and similar scams.

-To stay vigilant, here are some common signs of phishing emails and SMS messages.
+To stay vigilant, here are some common signs of phishing emails /SMS messages/ Phone call

 It usually appears as an important notification from the Bank or requests for personal information to verify your account details, such as notification of a large amount of fund transfer or notification for a new security function activation, that you are required to click the hyperlink or open an attachment.

 The email normally carries a hyperlink which looks like a genuine website address of the Bank.
 However, when mouse-over the hyperlink, you will notice that the actual hyperlink embedded is another unknown URL.

 The name of the sender or number shown in the phishing SMS messages is almost the same as the Bank's name or number.

 A pre-recorded message notifying you on unusual condition of your bank account or credit card.